Automated calculations of exchange magnetostriction: Tests for the new method

-This offset should be included to find the equilibrium volume ($V_{FM}$) due to a unphysical behaviour of this classical spin-lattice model where the pressure is not zero at the minimum energy without offset \cite{nieves2021spinlattice_prb}.
-However, to compute the energies in -mode 3 of MAELAS, the offset in the exchange energy must not be included (Eq.\ref{eq:Ham_mag}) because this offset sets the exchange energy to zero for any deformation at the zero-temperature ferromagnetic state (collinear state), which modifies the strain dependence of the isotropic magnetoelastic energy artificially.
-In Fig.\ref{fig:lmp} we show the calculation of $\omega_s$ with -mode 3 of MAELAS using a second order and third order polynomial fit (Eq.\ref{eq:dE_tot_fit}), as well as the calculated value using Eq.\ref{eq:ws0}.
-We observe a good agreement between these approaches, where the third order polynomial fit is more accurate and robust than the second order in a broad range of maximum applied strains ($s_{max}=0.007-0.018$).
-The same fact was observed using DFT calculations.
-Note that $\omega_s$ depends strongly on the parameterization of the exchange parameters through the Bethe-Slater function.
-More details about the influence of this parameterization on $\omega_s$ can be found in Ref.\cite{nieves2021spinlattice_prb}.
+As described in Section \ref{subsection:method_iso}, one needs to know $V_{PM}$ in order to build the reference state required in -mode 3 of MAELAS to compute $\omega_s=(V_{FM}-V_{PM})/V_{PM}$.
+Here, we use the value obtained with the atomistic simulation without offset (in the limit at infinite supercell size for the PM state) $V_{PM}=V^{\text{offset}}_{FM}=11.7767148$ \r{A}$^3$/atom.
+In Fig.\ref{fig:lmp} we show the calculation of $\omega_s$ with -mode 3 of MAELAS using a second order and third order polynomial fit (Eq.\ref{eq:dE_tot_fit}).
+We observe a good agreement between MAELAS and atomsitic results, where the third order polynomial fit is more accurate and robust than the second order in a broad range of maximum applied strains ($s_{max}\in[0.007,0.018]$).
+The same result for $\omega_s$ is found using the PM volume including the offset $V^{\text{offset}}_{PM}=11.8959898$ \r{A}$^3$/atom to build the reference state for MAELAS, where in this case the evaluation of the exchange energy for each deformed unit cell should include the offset in Eq.\ref{eq:Ham_mag_offset}.
 The source files of this test are available in Example folder \cite{maelasexample}.
+Here, we make use of the program Atomsk\cite{HIREL2015212} to convert input files to LAMMPS format\cite{thompson2022lammps,TRANCHIDA2018406}.